FunnyName00/image_processing/README.md

 ## What's next ?

+  - Display temporary image that's deleted when closing the app
+  - Add save button to save the image where the user want to
   - Fx chain presets

   - Restyle the app, maybe an original artistic direction
   - MORE FUNCTIONNALITIESSSSS
   - MORE GLITCHEEEESSSSSSSS
   - M̶͔͔̯̆̉̐̑͐͆̌O̶̡͇̫̲͇̖̯͐͌͋͐̍͗͗͗̌R̴͍̀͌͂͂̋̍̅͗̄̕Ȩ̷̡̛̼̩̜̪͕͙͖͈̺̅͂̓́͛̊͊̑̄͋̚ͅͅ ̵̱͙̙̑͌̎̇͠Ģ̵̡͚͍̞͓̭̘͈̩̬̩̪̄ͅL̵̡̢̨̧̻̥̜͎͙͔̦̘̦̔̀̎̌͒͆́̈̈͠͝ͅḬ̷̙̱̮͙̦̜͕̇̍̑͂̀͊͆̅̐̈́̕T̶̙̟̘̟̝͈̖̭̪̺̻͓͈̟̤̆͆̾̈́̈́̇̿̈̂́̆̍͆͘͠Ĉ̸̨̧̲̭͚͎͍̺̘͓̣͓͓̰̾͐̌̌͑̍̓̍̌̿̌̈́ͅH̶̡̤͉̄̑̉̍͊̽̅̍̆͐Ẹ̵̖͔̣͒͗̊̇̓̌̅̀̅̌̌͗̑̾͝S̵̢̧̨̩͈̦̭̰͖͝

 ## License

 Distributed under the MIT License.
 See LICENSE for more information.